 In 2016, The Sherman House was purchased by HPH Hospitality.
-The new owners began a total renovation while retaining the historic integrity of the property.
-They also acquired the four-story American Furniture Factory building next door and future plans include turning the first floor of the furniture factory into a traditional German Gasthof (pub).
+The new owners began a total renovation while retaining the property's historic integrity.
+They also acquired the four-story American Furniture Factory building next door, and plans include turning the first floor of the furniture factory into a traditional German Gasthof (pub).
 The goal is to offer a place with something for everyone and where everyone is welcome.

-Just across the street, we saw Langen Meats and we had to check it out.
-If you love to cook and appreciate beautiful ingredients as I do, this is a must stop.
-When you step inside, it is readily apparent why this 1924 family owned and operated butcher shop is celebrating its 30th year in its Batesville location.
-The first things I noticed were delicious spicy aromas, the huge selection and beautiful displays of meats and the friendly atmosphere.
+Just across the street, we saw Langen Meats, and we had to check it out.
+If you love to cook and appreciate beautiful ingredients like I do, this must stop.
+When you step inside, it is apparent why this 1924 family-owned and operated butcher shop is celebrating its 30th year in its Batesville location.
+The first things I noticed were the delicious spicy aromas, the vast selection and beautiful displays of meats and the friendly atmosphere.

-They hand cut, smoke in house, prepare salads & sides, hand make soups & stocks, make their own sausages/goetta/bacon/some lunch meats and more.
+They hand cut, smoke in-house, prepare salads & sides, hand make soups & stocks, make their sausages/goetta/bacon/some lunch meats and more.
 They even offer smoked potatoes!

 I love finding places like this and taking home culinary ingredients.
 Throw a cooler into the car, make this your last stop before heading home and indulge your love of cooking.

 On the way home, we stopped at Weberding's Carving Shop, a Batesville treasure for 75 years.
 Weberding's was founded in 1942 by William J. Weberding, who started carving at age 6.
 His legacy has been passed down to his three sons, who continue to operate the business today.
 When we stepped into the shop, we were treated to a warm welcome, a bit of history and an invitation to explore the large display rooms.